32blit/32blit-sdk/docs/contributing.md

 Next, click the big green "Clone or download" button, you will copy the link provide, ie: github.com/YourAccount/32blit-beta.git

-Now, on your computer navigate on your drive were you want your working local copy of the repo locatated, ie /home/YourAccount/repos
+Now, on your computer navigate on your drive were you want your working local copy of the repo located, ie /home/YourAccount/repos

 Then, type git clone and paste the link and hit enter, ie: